bbertka/PCF-demo/README.md

 A script for pushing to PWS is also provided, which will create a space called "pcf-demo", create the service required and push both micro-services to it.

+The manifest.yml file for the pcfdemo-map application must be update to set the appropriate CF API values; USERNAME, PASSWORD and ENDPOINT.
+ENDPOINT should be specified specified in the format of 'api.some.url.to.com' (http:// is omitted)

+The pcfdemo-producer app(s) may be tailored to send data to target specific states.
+To configure this set an env variable on the application called STATES and set the value to a comma-delimited list of states you wish to target.
+E.G. STATES: "ny,nj,pa"

 Instructions for deployment on PCF
 - cf api [your cf api url]
 - cf login
 - cf create-service p-rabbitmq standard myrabbit (for PWS: "cf create-service cloudamqp lemur myrabbit")
 - cf push

 Remember:  free RabbitMQ service on PWS (a.k.a.
 "CloudAMQP" plan "lemur") is limited to 3 connections max.
 For that, you can demo two instances of the map (still able to show self-healing and load-balancing) and one instance of the producer.